A lively pub with a 150-year pedigree in the heart of Brighton's narrow Lanes

 This pub offers a variety of cask options and, while it seems to now be run by Laine Pub Co, the bar still appears to major on Shepherd Neame favourites.
 Beer and cider events have been known to pop up here from time to time.

-There are many reasons why, but all-in-all the Bath Arms Brighton is a charming and popular place to while away your time when in the centre of town.
+There are many reasons to find this place alluring while cruising the Brighton cobbles and the Bath Arms Brighton is a charming and popular place to while away your time when in the centre of town.

 BBB helps you swim through oceans of beer to the best events and entertainment at Brighton Tap Takeover 2021 Read Full Article